ninedotnine/danso.ca/blog/higher-kinded-types.md

     `Void` is a type with no values (an empty set), but it still has kind `Type`.
-    It is not populated,
-    but is still a proper type.
+    It is a proper type that is not populated.

 [^angles]: spelled with angle brackets in many languages, as in `List<Integer>`